greenm01/ec4x/docs/ec4x_specs.md

 - Science RP (SRP)
 - Technology RP (TRP)

-The corresponding levels of R&D for each area (in sequence) are Economic Level (EL), Science Level (SL), and Technology Level (TL).

-Players invest ERP, SRP, and TRP to advance in EL, SL, and TL.

-Advances in SL is dependent upon EL, and advances in TL is dependent upon SL, as explained below.
+Economic Levels (EL) are purchased with ERP and Science Levels (SL) are purchased with SRP.
+Science drives engineering, and new technologies are developed and purchased directly with TRP.
+EL and SL are correlated.

-In standard EC4X games, Houses start at EL1, SL1, and TL1.
+In standard EC4X games, Houses start at EL1 and SL1.
 Consider boosting these to expedite the game for impatient players, although the game year should be advanced from 2001 to match.

 **TODO: Add a roll for "research breakthrough" for every first and sixth month.**